exasol/exasol-java-tutorial/tls-tutorial/doc/tls_in_udfs.md

 ## Certificate Validation in UDFs

-In the introduction I talked about how certificates are used to authenticate communication partners in TLS.
+The introduction talked about how certificates are used to authenticate communication partners in TLS.
 As you might remember, you need a valid chain of certificates down to a certification agency (CA) that you trust.

-Since UDFs run in a sandbox, they can only see what the sandbox provides.
-That means without extra effort UDFs can only validate TLS certificates down to a CA certificate available in the sandbox (i.e. the language container).
+Since the UDF runs in a sandbox, it can only see what the sandbox provides.
+That means without extra effort the UDF can only validate TLS certificates down to a CA certificate available in the sandbox (i.e. the language container).
 This is usually no problem if you want to access a service on the Internet, because in almost all cases services exposed to the internet have certificates that can be traced down to one of the well-established CAs.
 And the certificates for these CAs are shipped with the language container.

 ### Listing the Standard Certificates

 This tutorial comes with a UDF that can be built into the JAR `tls-tutorial.jar`.
-You can install it by following these steps:
+You can install the JAR by following these steps:

 1. Change to the base directory of this `exasol-java-tutorial`
 2. If you haven't already, build the binaries (JAR files)